PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 Note:

-* this text refers to an installation as described in "[Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %})".
+* This text refers to an installation as described in [Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %}).
 If your server uses different path names make sure to adjust the information below accordingly.

- * when we talk about the "server" we mean the Linux server which is running the CS:GO "game server".
+ * When we talk about the "server" we mean the Linux server which is running the CS:GO "game server".

 ## Accessing the server ##